wowashuwow/wowashuwow.github.io/_pages/work.md

 ---
 I've worked as a Technical Content Writer at [rtCamp](https://rtcamp.com) for a total of one and a half years and as a freelance content writer for one year.

-At rtCamp, I composed the company newsletter, crafted narrative-driven case studies, wrote articles and blog posts for content marketing, hiring, product launches, events, and more.
+At rtCamp, I composed the company newsletter, crafted narrative-driven case studies, wrote blog posts for content marketing, hiring, product launches, events, and more.

 Here's some of my best work-